IdanErgaz/bootcamp-app/README.md

 7. Use pm2 so the app will be survive in case of reboot/crash

 8. Also edit the .bashrc file make sure the app alway run after restart so it handle reboots etc'

+9. After all works, I pushed the code to my forked repository using gitKey